 Every craftsperson knows there are certain tools of the trade.
 And if you’re into baking pastries, one of the most important instruments you can have on hand is a pastry blender.

-So regardless what kind of confections you’d like to make, be they sweet or savory, a pastry blender is going to make prep that much easier.
+So regardless of what kinds of confections you’d like to make, be they sweet or savory, a pastry blender is going to make prep that much easier.
 Here are four of the very best you can purchase on Amazon.

 1. Hulisen Pastry Scraper, Dough Blender and Biscuit Cutter Set

 As important as dough mixing is, it’s not the only part of the pastry-making process.
-Hulisen knows this, which is why they offer a set that includes a blender, a pastry scraper and a biscuit cutter set.
+Hulisen knows this, which is why the company offers a set that includes a blender, a pastry scraper and a biscuit cutter set.
 The blender itself is a solid tool and has a comfortable non-slip grip, but you also get a scraper that’s perfect for measuring and cutting dough and other ingredients, plus a five-piece cutter set for making biscuits or cookies.
-It’s everything a baker could want.
+It’s a comprehensive set for a serious home baker.

 2. OXO Good Grips Bladed Dough Blender and Cutter